MicrosoftDocs/fabric-docs/docs/onelake/onelake-disaster-recovery.md

 ---
 title: OneLake Disaster Recovery and Data Protection
-description: How to plan for disaster recovery and data protection of your OneLake data in Microsoft Fabric. ms.author: eloldag
+description: Information on how to plan for disaster recovery and ensure OneLake data protection in Microsoft Fabric. ms.author: eloldag
 author: eloldag
 ms.topic: how-to